 Well, it’s the first post of the new year, and once again I’m not as far along as I’d hoped to be; there are still a few loose ends from 1978 to tie up before we move on to the next “chapter.”
 But those loose ends are at least more substantial than the ones we covered last month, so hopefully they’ll be worth the wait.
-Today’s post, for example, is about “Nadeara”: a song that feels in many ways like a more fully-realized version of last month’s “Donna”–right down to its namesake, an actual person this time rather than a fictional construct.
+Today’s post, for example, is about “Nadira”: a song that feels in many ways like a more fully-realized version of last month’s “Donna”–right down to its namesake, an actual person this time rather than a fictional construct.

-Prince’s lyrics are typical of his early songwriting, quivering with a combination of nerves and lust in the face of a vaguely-defined object of desire: “When I first looked into your eyes / That’s when I knew that I wanted you” (see also: “Ever since I met you, baby, I’ve been wanting to lay you down,” “In Love”; “I took one look at you / And all the things that we could do / Dance within my head,” “I’m Yours”).
-And, like so many of his demos from this era, the song doesn’t exactly overstay its welcome.
-Clocking in at under two minutes, it’s just a single, short verse and an equally brief chorus: “Oh, Nadeara / Now that you know I love you, baby, what are you gonna do?”
+Prince’s lyrics are typical of his early songwriting, quivering with nerves and lust in the face of a vaguely-defined object of desire: “When I first looked into your eyes / That’s when I knew that I wanted you” (see also: “Ever since I met you, baby, I’ve been wanting to lay you down,” from “In Love”; “I took one look at you / And all the things that we could do / Dance within my head,” from “I’m Yours”).
+And, like many of his 1978 demos, the song doesn’t exactly overstay its welcome.
+Clocking in at under two minutes, it’s just a single, short verse and an equally brief chorus: “Oh, Nadira / Now that you know I love you, baby, what are you gonna do?”

 Next time, we (finally!) get to close the door on 1978, with what just might be Prince’s most accomplished demo from the era.
 Then, it’s on to 1979.
 Here’s to what will hopefully be a fun and productive year of dance / music / sex / romance!